opensearch-project/documentation-website/_search-plugins/index.md

     - [Keyword (BM25) search]({{site.url}}{{site.baseurl}}/search-plugins/keyword-search/): Searches the document corpus for words that appear in the query.

-- **Machine learning-powered search**
+- **Machine learning (ML)-powered search**

     - **Vector search**

         - [k-NN search]({{site.url}}{{site.baseurl}}/search-plugins/knn/): Searches for k-nearest neighbors to a search term across an index of vectors.

-    - **Neural search**: [Neural search]({{site.url}}{{site.baseurl}}/search-plugins/neural-search/): Facilitates generating vector embeddings at ingestion time and searching them at search time.
-Neural search lets you integrate machine learning (ML) models in your search and serves as a framework for implementing other search methods.
+    - **Neural search**: [Neural search]({{site.url}}{{site.baseurl}}/search-plugins/neural-search/) facilitates generating vector embeddings at ingestion time and searching them at search time.
+Neural search lets you integrate ML models into your search and serves as a framework for implementing other search methods.
 The following search methods are built on top of neural search:

-        - [Semantic search]({{site.url}}{{site.baseurl}}/search-plugins/semantic-search/): Takes into account the meaning of the words in the search context.
+        - [Semantic search]({{site.url}}{{site.baseurl}}/search-plugins/semantic-search/): Considers the meaning of the words in the search context.
 Uses dense retrieval based on text embedding models to search text data.

         - [Multimodal search]({{site.url}}{{site.baseurl}}/search-plugins/multimodal-search/): Uses multimodal embedding models to search text and image data.